DnD Random Character Generator

 About DnD Random Character Generator

 Build complete Dungeons & Dragons 5th Edition characters in seconds with our Random Character Generator.
-Choose from 16 playable races — each with accurate racial ability score bonuses (Human +1 all, Half-Orc +2 STR/+1 CON, Tiefling +2 CHA/+1 INT, etc.) — and 13 classes with correct hit dice, saving throw proficiencies, armor and weapon proficiencies, and core class features.
-Select levels 1-20 with automatic proficiency bonus scaling, proper HP calculation (hit die + CON modifier per level), and class-appropriate AC computation.
-Choose between three stat generation methods: classic 4d6 drop lowest (with visible dice rolls), Standard Array, or Point Buy.
-Every character gets a fantasy name, background with skill proficiencies, alignment, bond, flaw, ideal, and personality trait.
-Perfect for one-shots, backup characters, NPC generation, or teaching new players.
+Choose from 16 playable races with accurate racial ability score bonuses and 13 classes with correct hit dice, saving throw proficiencies, armor and weapon proficiencies, and core class features.
+Select levels 1-20 with automatic proficiency bonus scaling, proper HP calculation, and class-appropriate AC computation.
+Choose between three stat generation methods: classic 4d6 drop lowest, Standard Array, or Point Buy.
+Every character gets a fantasy name, background, alignment, bond, flaw, ideal, and personality trait.

 DnD Random Character Generator Features